snovotney/business_card/README.md

 Details
 =======
+Each line of the business card is scored against three extractors (name, number, email).
+The extractors are either regexes or simple classifiers.

 Email Extraction
 ----------------

-A lax regex is used.
-It is not RFC-5322 compliant since that standard is extremely flexibile.
+A permissive regex is used.
+It is not RFC-5322 compliant since that standard is extremely flexibile and this application is very simple.

-I assume the @ sign is unlikely to often appear in business cards, so
+I assume the @ sign is unlikely to often appear in business cards, so ensuring full compliance with the standard is unnecessary at this point.

 Phone Number Extraction
 -----------------------
+A regex first identifies a phone number.

 - Only matches U.S. phone numbers (1-111-111-1111)
 - Tries to extract extensions if present

-- If multiple phone numbers are present, the top-most number that indicates a primary number is chosen.
+If multiple numbers are present, a second pass looks at the whole line for context of a primary phone number.
+If multiple primary numbers are found, the top-most one is selected.

+Positive Indicators
+- tel
+- telephone
+- phone
+- office
+- work
+- p
+- number
+- direct
+Negative Indicators
+- fax
+- cell
+- home
+- f
+- mobile

-Extensions could add:
+Further extensiosn to the code could add:
 - non-U.S. phone numbers
 - slot filling to populate work/cell/home